18WH1A1209/III-year-Lab/CN&WT LAB/CN Experiments/Experiment 1/README.md

 ## Aim of the Experiment
 To implement data link layer framing such as

-i.character count ii. character stuffing and iii.bit suffering
+i.character count ii. character stuffing and iii.bit stuffing

 ### Step by step procedure of experiment
 1.Entering the number of frames required